Tag Conference Vienna 2025

 Stefan Wogrin will lead a special tour exploring Vienna’s rich historical graffiti heritage, including a close-up look at centuries-old inscriptions on the Tower of St. Stephen’s Cathedral and other remarkable traces across the city.

-For those with a deep appreciation of Kyselak’s legacy, the conference offers a rare chance to visit a mark reportedly left by Kyselak himself on a rock wall along a riverside path near Vienna.
-Location undisclosed to protect the heritage.
+For those with a deep appreciation of Kyselak’s legacy, the conference offers a rare chance to visit a mark believed to be carved by Kyselak himself at the top of a tower not far from the city centre of Vienna.

 OUR VENUES